Phil Murphy: Public opinion

-Approval ratings

 In April 2018, a poll found that Murphy was approved by a plurality of New Jersey residents, with 44 percent approving and 28 percent disapproving of his performance as governor; another 28 percent said they had no opinion.
 In February 2019, a Monmouth University survey found that Murphy's approval rating had slipped to 43 percent and his disapproval rating had risen to 40 percent.
 For most of 2019, Murphy ranked among the 10 least popular governors in the U.S., according to U.S. News & World Report.

 A September 2019 Monmouth University survey found that 41 percent of New Jersey residents approved of Murphy and 38 percent disapproved.
 Another survey showed that 31 percent felt that Murphy's policies had hurt the middle class in the state, while only 17 percent said they had benefited.

 During the COVID-19 pandemic, Murphy's approval rating saw a sizable uptick; a July 2020 Fairleigh Dickinson University poll found that Murphy's approval rating had increased to 67 percent, and it remained above 60 percent for the rest of the year.
 By mid-2023, polling indicated that opinion of Murphy's governorship had become considerably more divided, with Rutgers-Eagleton and Monmouth University surveys finding that his approval ratings had fallen to 47 and 50 percent respectively.

 In 2025, polling by Emerson College found that Murphy's approval rating had fallen to 40% in May and 35% in September.

 Personal life

 Murphy first met his future wife, Tammy Snyder, in 1987 when they both worked at Goldman Sachs, but Murphy did not ask her out for another six years.
 When he finally did, things progressed quickly: they became engaged 18 days later and were married within six months, in 1993.
 After U.S. Senator Bob Menendez resigned on August 20, 2024, Tammy unsuccessfully sought to replace him.
+Murphy is Catholic.

 Murphy and his wife have four children.
 Murphy moved to Middletown Township, New Jersey, in the late 1990s.
 He and his family live in a riverside estate with a six-figure annual property tax bill.
 Murphy also owns homes in Germany and Italy.
 The Murphys' children have been educated at Rumson Country Day School and Phillips Academy.
 Tammy Snyder Murphy has held a variety of financial, civic, and political positions as well as having been a homemaker.

 Murphy and his wife are part owners of Gotham FC (formerly Sky Blue FC and NJ/NY Gotham), a professional women's soccer team.
 In 2018, media outlets reported that the team was "plagued by poor housing, subpar facilities, and mismanagement".